MRxRinc/mrxrinc/README.md

 I am a full stack mobile / web application developer.

-You can reach me with magice word `@mrxrinc` anywhere in the social media :) .
+You can reach out to me with the magic word `@mrxrinc` anywhere in the social media :) .

 <!--
 **mrxrinc/mrxrinc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.